- The gestation period of a cat is between 63-65 days.

 An experienced veterinarian will be able to palpitate the abdomen and feel the kittens around 17 – 25 days.
 Do NOT attempt to do this at home as you may cause miscarriage or damage to the developing kittens.
 After 32 days the developing fetuses and fetal membranes become difficult to distinguish.

-The fetal bone structure can be seen on x-rays around the 43rd day.
+The fetal bone structure is visible on x-rays around the 43rd day.
 Avoid x-rays in early pregnancy.